- How do we identify someone indirectly?

 - What factors should we consider when assessing the possibility of identification?

 It’s important to be aware that information you hold may indirectly identify an individual and therefore can still be personal data.
-If so, this means that the information is subject to the GDPR.
+If so, this means that the information is subject to the UK GDPR.

 If you cannot identify an individual directly from the information that you are processing (for example where all identifiers have been removed) an individual may still be identifiable by other means.
 This may be from information you already hold, or information that you need to obtain from another source.
 Similarly, a third party could use information you process and combine it with other information available to them.